Roti (1 Medium (7 Inches)) and English Dal Makhani (100 G)

 Portion Control

-Add a side of non-starchy vegetables like spinach, broccoli, or cauliflower to your meal.
-These can help slow down the absorption of carbohydrates.
+Include a side of non-starchy vegetables like spinach, broccoli, or cauliflower, which can help slow down the absorption of carbohydrates.

-Add a source of lean protein to your meal, such as grilled chicken, tofu, or paneer.
-Protein can slow down carbohydrate absorption and help stabilize blood sugar.
+Add a source of lean protein such as grilled chicken, tofu, or paneer, which can help stabilize blood sugar levels.

 Mindful Eating